nnUyi/MobileNet_V2/README.md

   - cPickle
   - Pillow

-  **Notes**: if you have python with 3.* version, cifar10.py should be replaced by [Hvass-Labs's codes](https://github.com/Hvass-Labs/TensorFlow-Tutorials) and do little adjustments.
-Any problems, you can email me!!!
+  **Notes: Python2 is default.** If you have python3.*, cifar10.py, cache.py dataset.py should be **replaced by files stored in python3 folder.** Any problems, you can email me!!!

 # Repo Structure
   The following structure show the main frame of this repo.